ncatlab/nlab-content/pages/4/0/3/7/7304/content.md

 see around def.
 2.21 there.

-The $\infty$-categorical universal property is Definition 2.2.5.3 in the textbook
+The $\infty$-categorical universal property is Definition 2.2.5.3 in the following textbook;
+an $\infty$-operadic version of Dunn's additivity theorem is Theorem 5.1.2.2.

 * [[Higher Algebra]].